AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Derived/req.rst

-Overriding subprograms shall be recognized as distinct from the one they redefine.
+An overriding subprogram shall be recognized as distinct from the one it overrides.
 Exercising either one shall not influence coverage results for the other.